A North Carolina Bill Can Make CBD Oil Legal for Children’s Treatment

 Doctors stated then that Abby’s little daughter hadn’t got long to live.
 However, she’s ten years old now, and her mother believes that it’s only because of CBD.

 Since then, Childers tried her best to make it legal to use CBD treatment for children like her daughter.
-She’s made significant progress specifically for kids with intractable epilepsy.
+She’s made significant progress specifically for kids with the same condition.

 Abby stated that her goal was to give all children in N.C. the benefits of CBD treatment, not just her daughter.
 Now she’s collaborating with Senator Floyd McKissick to improve the bill.

-Bethany still has occasional seizures, but she can live a full life with her family thanks to CBD.
+Bethany can now live a full life with her family thanks to CBD.
 The family calls it a miracle.

 Together with McKissick, Childers came to the meeting with the Senate’s health care committee to support the changes.
 The bill counts five versions.
 One of the requirements is to take CBD only after trying at least three other methods.